FoushWare/frontend-interview-prep/Questions/html.md

-# HTML Interview Questions
+# HTML Interview Questions & Answers

----

-# 1. What is HTML?
+## 1. What is HTML?

+### Answer

-HTML (**HyperText Markup Language**) is the standard markup language used to structure web pages.
+HTML (HyperText Markup Language) is the standard markup language used to structure content on web pages.

-HTML defines:
+It defines:

 * Structure
 * Content
 * Meaning (semantics)

+HTML is not a programming language because it does not contain logic such as loops, conditions, or functions.

 Example: